Sphere-coder/Sphere-coder.github.io/_pages/blog.md

 {% include base_path %}
 ### updating...
+- Dec.
+2023 A great travel in HK; met some friends there and visited some Instagrammable attractions.
+I realized I had gotten older when I found that wandering/shopping had become truly exhausting(-_-).
 - Oct.
 2023 I participated in the marathon race (Chengdu).
 - Sep.
 2023 I attended the China (Chengdu) International Industrial Automation & Robotics Exhibition.
 - Jun.
-2023 I joined the research group of Prof. Zhenyu Xu as a research assistant in Sichuan University, new environment but new challenges.
+2023 I joined the research group of Prof. Zhenyu Xu as a research assistant at Sichuan University.
-- Late May.
-2023, I had a deep exploration Jingdezhen, Nanchang.
 - May.
 2023 I attended the farewell party hosted by the lab manager at GTIIT.
-Thanks for the people (students, colleagues, professors) met in Shantou.
+Thanks to the people (students, colleagues, professors) I met in Shantou.
 - Dec.
 2022 My first paper was accepted by the ***Journal of the Mechanical Behavior of Biomedical Materials***.
 - Sep.
 2022 Finished the project ***Deveopment of the mesh generation algorithm***.
 - May.
 2022 I joined GTIIT as a research assistant under the supervison of Prof. Zhujiang Wang.